-- Licensing of a range of firms and professionals to provide certain financial products and services. - Supervision of the industry to ensure they comply with the law and prioritise fair outcomes for consumers and markets in their conduct. - Investigation and enforcement activities that aim to hold to account those whose conduct harms the operation of our financial markets, raise standards of behaviour, and deter misconduct. - Policy and guidance that sets expectations and assists firms and professionals to comply with the law.
-We keep under review the law and practices relating to financial markets and participants. - Information and resources to help consumers make better investment and financial decisions. - Environmental scanning to identify the most significant risks to and opportunities for promoting our priorities and delivering our functions.
+- Licensing firms and professionals to provide certain financial products and services, and where appropriate adding licence conditions or granting exemptions to facilitate market access. - Supervision of the industry to understand and influence how firms manage risks to the outcomes we want to see for consumers and markets. - Investigation and enforcement activities that use a broad range of tools to respond to harm, or potential harm, that poses a risk to the outcomes we want to see for consumers and markets. - Policy and guidance that assists firms and professionals to set expectations and comply with the law.
+We keep under review the law and practices relating to financial markets and participants.